User Guide

 -

-specifies the consultation to add students to. - Student names (
+INDEXspecifies the consultation to add students to. - Student names (

-) can be used to specify students.
+n/NAME) and/or student indices (i/INDEX) can be used to specify students.
 At least one name or index must be provided. - Students already in the consultation will not be added again, and an error message will be shown.

 - Student names are case-sensitive.